 In the case of a suspension, which is a joint action agreed upon by the Dean of Students and the Director of Public Safety, the appeal will be heard by the Student Conduct Council.
 When the College is not in session (this includes the summer), the appeal will be heard by the Vice President of Student Affairs.
 The Vice President of Student Affairs receives all recommendations made by the Hearing Officers, and may uphold, amend, or overturn their decision.

 The following actions may be taken when there is reasonable cause to believe that a student poses a threat to the safety of self or other persons or property or poses a disruptive threat to operations of the College.

 A. Summary Eviction

 A summary eviction requires that the student vacate residence immediately.
-It may be imposed when the Director of Residence Life or Director of Public Safety have reasonable cause to believe the student poses a threat to the safety of her/himself, other persons, or property in the residence halls.
-Any student so evicted who returns to college housing during the period of eviction may be subject to permanent denial of housing and further sanctions.
+It may be imposed when the Director of Residence Life or Director of Public Safety (or designees) have reasonable cause to believe the student poses a threat to the safety of self, other persons, or property in the residence halls.
+Any student so evicted who returns to College housing during the period of eviction may be subject to permanent denial of housing and further sanctions.

 B. Summary Suspension from the College

 A summary suspension requires that the student immediately leave the campus.
 The College may impose summary suspension when the Dean of Students and the Director of Public Safety (or designees) have reasonable cause to believe the student poses a threat to the safety of self, other persons or properties, or poses a disruptive threat to the operations of the College.
 Any summarily suspended student who returns to campus during the period of summary suspension may be subject to expulsion.
 Permission to be on campus may be granted for a specific purpose; however, it must be granted in advance and in writing by a hearing officer.
 Any student subject to summary suspension shall be required to remain off campus until a Student Conduct Council hearing is held.
 The hearing shall be held within 7 calendar days of the notice of summary suspension.